Emily-hou1002/Financial-Management-System-Project/README.md

 - As a user, I want to be able to save my current IncomeBook to file (if I so choose).
 - As a user, I want to be able to load my ExpenseBook from file (if I so choose).

+ # Instructions for End User
+- You can generate the required action of "adding an income/expense entry into the income/expense book" by clicking the "add income/expense" button on the corresponding tab.
+Follow to instruction on the page to fill in all required information and click the "add" button.
+- You can generate the first required action related to the user story "adding multiple incomes/expenses in to an incomebook/expensebook" by clicking the "remove income/expense" button on the corresponding tab.
+Simply fill in the information about the particular income/expense entry and click the "delete" button.
+- You can generate the second required action related to the user story "adding multiple incomes.expenses into an incomebook/expensebook" by clicking the "display incomebook/expensebook" button on the corresponding tab.
+It is your choice to either view the entire book or a subset of the book based on specific time or source/usage requirement.
+- You can locate my visual component by opening my system and a splash screen with a welcome image will show up immediately.
+- You can save the state of my application by clicking the "save incomebook/expensebook" button on the corresponding tab.
+Once it is finished, a pop-up dialogue box will occur as a notification.
+- You can reload the state of my application by clicking the "load incomebook/expensebook" button on the corresponding tab.
+Once it is finished, a pop-up dialogue will occur as a notification.